Joe Pernice: Writing career

 In 2001, Pernice published a collection of poetry called Two Blind Pigeons.
 The majority of that book consists of Pernice's MFA thesis.

 In 2003, as a part of Continuum Publishing's 33 1/3 series of short books about some of rock music's most important and influential albums, Pernice issued Meat Is Murder, a novella about suicide and an almost unhealthy obsession with the Smiths' 1985 album of the same name.

 In 2009, Pernice published his first novel, It Feels So Good When I Stop, via the Penguin Books imprint Riverhead Books.
 The book features a narrator "hiding from the wreckage of a one-day marriage by holing up in Cape Cod with his soon to be ex-brother in law."

 Pernice is also intermittently working on a screenplay for Meat is Murder with actor Neal Huff.

 Along with the release of his latest CD, Goodbye, Killer, Ashmont Records published a limited-edition collection of Twitter tweets between Pernice and his label co-owner Joyce Linehan.
 These tweets currently are serving as the basis for an ongoing series of short, humorous videos featuring puppets of Pernice, Linehan and some other characters.
 The videos can be seen on pernicebrothers.com.

 In 2017, Pernice was a staff writer on the Canadian television show The Detail.
 Pernice co-wrote episode 6 with Canadian writer Adam Pettle.

+Personal life

+Pernice is currently based in Toronto, Ontario, Canada, where he is married to Canadian musician Laura Stein, formerly of the band Jale.